hpcgroup/pipit/docs/user_guide.rst

 .. note::
-   Notice how in the past two examples, we don't call ``trace.events`` at the end.
-This is because the ``flat_profile`` function *returns* a DataFrame containing the flat profile.
-In the previous examples, ``calc_inc_metrics`` and ``calc_exc_metrics`` don't return anything -- they perform computations and store it in the ``events`` DataFrame.
+   Notice how in the past two examples, we don't invoke ``trace.events`` at the end.
+This is because the ``flat_profile`` function returns a DataFrame containing the flat profile.
+In contrast, functions like  ``calc_inc_metrics`` and ``calc_exc_metrics`` don't return anything; they perform computations and store the results in the ``events`` DataFrame.

 Analyzing Communication Performance
 -----------------------------------

-While Pipit has plenty of other useful functions for analyzing compute performance, the other major source of bottleneck in HPC applications is communication performance.
-Pipit provides useful API functions to help us understand how communication bottlenecks may impact our application.
+While Pipit offers numerous functions for analyzing compute performance, another significant bottleneck in HPC applications is communication performance.
+Pipit provides useful API functions to help us understand how communication bottlenecks might impact our application.

-The *communication matrix* of an application is a 2D array containing the volume of exchanged between pairs of processes.
-When MPI communication data is present in the trace, Pipit can compute and output the communication matrix:
+The *communication matrix* of an application is a 2D array representing the volume of data exchanged between pairs of processes.
+If MPI communication data is present in the trace, Pipit can compute and output the communication matrix:

 .. code-block:: python